 Master of my own domain

-new location of this blog.
-It's almost entirely a vanity thing as
+to be the new location of this blog.
+It’s almost entirely a vanity thing

-just fine) is plenty good enough for my purposes.
-Arguably it's better
+still works just fine) is plenty good enough for my purposes.
+Arguably

 One benefit that isn’t vanity is that I can take my URLs with me should I ever leave GitHub Pages.
 It’s annoying when content moves and breaks links on the internet.
 For less than $10 a year, I can keep that from happening.
 (Unless I forget to renew the domain or purposely break links.)
 An abstraction layer means that from now on that my content lives at jlericson.com.